 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (TCJA) was signed into law.
-Among other things, the TCJA substantially reduced the corporate income tax rate to 21 percent, effective January 1, 2018.
-Each state public utility commission, with jurisdiction over the areas that are served by Unitil's electric and gas subsidiary companies, has issued procedural orders directing how the tax law changes are to be reflected in rates, including requiring that the companies provide certain filings and calculations.
+Among other things, the TCJA substantially reduced the corporate income tax rate to 21%, effective January 1, 2018.
+Each state public utility commission, with jurisdiction over the areas that are served by Unitil's electric and gas subsidiary companies, issued orders directing how the tax law changes were to be reflected in rates.
 Unitil has complied with these orders and has made the required changes to its rates as directed by the commissions.
-The FERC has opened a rulemaking proceeding on this matter which has been addressed in a rate settlement filing by Granite State (described below).
-More recently, on November 15, 2018, the FERC issued a Notice of Proposed Rulemaking and a Policy Statement to address the TCJA's effects on the Accumulated Deferred Income Taxes (ADIT) on transmission rates.
-Under the proposed rules all public utilities with transmission formula rates, including Fitchburg, would be required to: (1) include mechanisms to deduct any excess ADIT from or add any deficient ADIT to their rate bases; (2) include mechanisms in those rates that would raise or lower their income tax allowances by any amortized excess or deficient ADIT; and (3) incorporate a new permanent worksheet into their rates that will annually track information related to excess or deficient ADIT.
-The Company believes that these matters are substantially resolved and will not have a material impact on its financial position, operating results, or cash flows.
+The FERC issued a Notice of Proposed Rulemaking that would allow it to determine which pipelines under the Natural Gas Act may be collecting unjust and unreasonable rates in light of the corporate tax reduction.
+This matter has been resolved for Granite State in its May 2, 2018 uncontested rate settlement filing, which accounted for the effect of the TCJA.

+On November 21, 2019, the FERC issued Order No. 864, a final rule on Public Utility Transmission Rate Changes to Address Accumulated Deferred Income Taxes.
+The new rule requires public utilities with formula transmission rates to revise their formula rates to include a transparent methodology to address the impacts of the TCJA and future tax law changes on customer rates by accounting for "excess" or "deficient" Accumulated Deferred Income Taxes (ADIT).
+FERC also required transmission providers with stated rates to account for the ADIT impacts of the TCJA in their next rate case.
+The Company believes that compliance with the new rule will not have a material impact on its financial position, operating results, or cash flows.